Sanada Masayuki: Tenshō-Jingo Conflict

+On June 13, the Hōjō clan had captured Iwadono Castle in Tsuru District, and instructed Watanabe Shozaemon, a local magnate from Tsuru District to assist them in their conquest.
+Subsequently, Sanada Masayuki led his army and received Numata Castle to the Uesugi clan.
+On July 9, Masayuki changed his allegiance from the Uesugi clan to the Hōjō, he surrendered to Hōjō Ujinao.

 On July 5, Takigawa Kazumasu lost decisively against the invading Hōjō army at the Battle of Kannagawa.
 In that occasion, Masayuki actually escorted back Kazumasu's remaining forces through Suwa, in Shinano.
 Though, seeing this chance, Masayuki sent his uncle Yazawa Yoritsuna and took back Numata Castle.
 Also, he put his oldest son Nobuyuki in charge of Iwabitsu Castle, further reinforcing eastern Kōzuke.

 On July 10, Uesugi Kagekatsu invaded Northern Shinano.
 Masayuki sided with the Uesugi initially, but a couple of weeks later he defected to Hōjō's side.
-Both Uesugi and Hojo's armies came to face each other at Kawanakajima on July 30, but direct combat was avoided as the Hōjō army turned back and advanced south towards Kai province, which was in turn invaded by Tokugawa forces.
+Both Uesugi and Hōjō's armies came to face each other at Kawanakajima on July 30, but direct combat was avoided as the Hōjō army turned back and advanced south towards Kai province, which was in turn invaded by Tokugawa forces.
 Meanwhile, one of Uesugi clan's major retainer, Shibata Shigeie, revolted and Uesugi's forces also had to turn back from Northern Shinano to deal with it.

-At one point, the Hōjō had come close to controlling most of Shinano province, but then in October, Masayuki suddenly betrayed them, providing help to Yoda Nobushige, a local lord who had been resisting against Hōjō's advances under the Tokugawa banner at Kasuga Castle.
-He then officially defected to the Tokugawa's side.
-Faced with this development, Hōjō Ujinao saw his position in the conflict weaken and decided for a peace treaty and further alliance with the Tokugawa clan.
-This event marked the end of the conflict which lasted for roughly 5 months after Nobunaga's death.
-Masayuki was now a vassal of Tokugawa Ieyasu.
+On July 12 as the troops under Hōjō Ujinao advanced across Usui Pass, Nobushige resisted them, abandoned the Komoro Castle, and retreated to a fortress which he deemed more suitable to defend against the Hōjō army.

+On October 19, Sanada Masayuki suddenly changed his allegiance again as now he helped the Tokugawa clan by attacking Nezu Masatsuna, a lieutenant of Hōjō Ujinao, and cooperating with Yoda Nobushige to resist the Hōjō clan forces around Komoro, as Ieyasu has instructed Masayuki.
+It was believed by historian that the Information about Masayuki's defection have reached the Hōjō clan in early October.
+In response for Masayuki betrayal, a commander of Hōjō forces named Fujita Ujikuni tried to capture Numata castle.
+However, he failed to do so as Masayuki resisted his attempt.